 Members have a demonstrated interested in public energy education through their local section or region.

 Expected Time Commitment

-Participates in one meeting per year at the SPE Annual Technical Conference and Exhibition, and 3 to 4 teleconferences per year, with the rest of the communications handled by email.
+Participates in two meetings per year — the Offshore Technology Conference and the Annual Technical Conference and Exhibition — and two to three teleconferences with other communications handled by email.

-The goal of the SPE Energy Information Committee is to create and promote the use of targeted materials and programs providing credible, balanced information to students, teachers and the global public that
+The Energy Information Committee’s goal is to create targeted materials and programs that provide credible and balanced information to students, teachers and the global public that:

-- demonstrates the benefits provided by the oil and natural gas industry for the public in a manner that can be easily understood and that appeals to their values
+- Demonstrates demonstrates the benefits provided by the oil and natural gas industry that can be easily understood and that appeals to their values

-The committee comprises up to nine (9) members, with three (3) members appointed each year by the President-elect for up to three-year terms.
-The chairperson is appointed by the President-elect, usually from those persons serving their final year on the committee.
-The committee includes a young professional member, a member of academia and a representative from the Board of Directors.
+The committee comprises up to 20 members, with three members appointed each year by the president-elect for up to three-year terms.
+The chairperson is appointed by the president-elect, usually from those members serving their final year on the committee.
+The committee includes a young professional member, a member of academia and a representative from the board of directors.